Why we Built Segments

 A: So 6 conversions at $30 CPA is better.

 By clicking a segment, you can drill down and identify the sub-segments and their performance within that segment.
 For example, we can click into our "Adwords automation" campaign to reveal the available sub-segments.

 Here we can see that within the "Adwords automation" campaign, the search queries containing the word "adwords", "automation" and "automated" are doing well, but those that contain the word "google" aren't interesting.
 Overall, we should expand keywords in this campaign but avoid using the "google" in them.

-At the top of the page, you'll see an option to see the summary of your best and worst performing segments.
+At the top of the page, you'll see a 'Filters' button where you can view a summary of your best and worst performing segments.
 Click them to jump to more detail about them!

 We hope you love segments and that it acts as an easy way for you to improve your account!